 - he/she did when the misconduct occurred.12

 The reasoning behind this rule is that:

 - if defense counsel objected to the misconduct at the time it happened,

 - the judge could have instructed the jury to disregard it.

-Note that if no objection, an accused can still try to get a new trial on grounds of ineffective assistance of counsel.
+Note that if no timely objection was made by defense counsel, an accused can still try to get a new trial on grounds of ineffective assistance of counsel.